-Some recent studies have examined whether corruption prevents economic diversification in resource-rich countries but they didn't empirically compare the diversification experience of successful diversifiers to that of oil-exporting countries that failed to diversify their economic base (e.g. Coumans, 2019; Olander, 2019; Djimeu and Omgba, 2019; Titeca and Edmond, 2019; Moisé, 2020; Gillies, 2020; Akonnor and Ohemeng, 2020; Johnson et al., 2020).
-So far, none of these studies has been able to determine the rate of improvement in economic diversification if unsuccessful diversifiers will have control of corruption scores similar to that of successful diversifiers.
-Therefore, the present study revisits the relationship between corruption and economic diversification and addresses the above-mentioned shortcoming for providing more useful and reliable information that may help in re-orientating the focus towards a wider anti-corruption strategy in the journey of stimulating economic diversification.
+Some recent studies have examined whether corruption prevents economic diversification in resource-rich countries, but they didn't empirically compare the diversification experience of successful diversifiers to that of oil-exporting countries that failed to diversify their economic base (e.g. Coumans, 2019; Olander, 2019; Djimeu and Omgba, 2019; Titeca and Edmond, 2019; Moisé, 2020; Gillies, 2020; Akonnor and Ohemeng, 2020; Johnson et al., 2020).
+So far, none of these studies have been able to determine the rate of improvement in economic diversification if unsuccessful diversifiers have control of corruption scores similar to that of successful diversifiers.
+Therefore, the present study revisits the relationship between corruption and economic diversification and addresses the aforementioned shortcomings to provide more useful and reliable information that may help redirect the focus towards a wider anti-corruption strategy in the journey of stimulating economic diversification.

-This paper thus aims, on the one hand, to investigate the impact of corruption on economic diversification in 11 oil-abundant MENA countries (Algeria, Bahrain, Iran, Iran, Kuwait, Libya, Oman, Qatar, Saudi Arabia, United Arab Emirates, and Yemen) and three successful diversifiers (Canada, Norway and Malaysia) over the period 1996-2019 by using the Arellano-Bond difference GMM estimator that is effective in addressing the endogeneity problem and, on the other hand, to reveal how much the level of economic diversification will increase if MENA oil exporters will have control of corruption scores similar to that of a successful diversifier like Canada.
-Therefore, the paper is divided into five sections.
-After introducing the topic in section 1, section 2 presents a theoretical and empirical review on economic diversification and corruption, section 3 discusses the economic diversification-corruption nexus in MENA oil exporters, Canada, Norway and Malaysia, section 4 provides the empirical analysis, and finally section 5 concludes the paper and draws some policy implications.
+Thus, this paper aims, on the one hand, to investigate the impact of corruption on economic diversification in 11 oil-abundant MENA countries (Algeria, Bahrain, Iran, Iraq, Kuwait, Libya, Oman, Qatar, Saudi Arabia, the United Arab Emirates (UAE), and Yemen) and three successful diversifiers (Canada, Norway, and Malaysia) over the period 1996-2019 using the Arellano-Bond difference Generalized Method of Moments (GMM) estimator that is effective in addressing the endogeneity problem.
+On the other hand, it aims to reveal how much the level of economic diversification will increase if MENA oil exporters have control of corruption scores similar to that of a successful diversifier like Canada.

+The paper is divided into five sections.
+After introducing the topic in section 1, section 2 presents a theoretical and empirical review on economic diversification and corruption, while section 3 discusses the economic diversification-corruption nexus in MENA oil exporters as well as Canada, Norway, and Malaysia.
+Section 4 provides the empirical analysis, and section 5 concludes the paper and draws some policy implications.

-2. Theoretical and Empirical Review on Economic diversification and Corruption
+2. Theoretical and empirical review on economic diversification and corruption

-Many oil-rich MENA countries were and still are plagued with corrupt politicians who pave the way for economic shortsightedness, leave the economy overly dependent on oil exports, receive bribes in return for lucrative oil contracts and siphon off oil revenues to pad their own pockets.
-There are continuing reports of large - scale corruption within these countries, where diversification, particularly away from oil, has not yet materialized mainly due to corruption the ruling elites practice on state's oil resources to amass both wealth and power (Hafez, 2009; Devarajan et al., 2011).
-Political leaders in many MENA oil-exporters are either unable or unwilling to make necessary reforms and direct oil revenues towards fuelling economic diversification efforts.
-One of the biggest problems is that oil-rich governments directly decide how oil revenues are allocated and on what to spend and what to save of the oil money without showing a clear sense of fighting corruption or allowing citizens, the owners of oil wealth, to decide what to do with their rightful share of oil rents (Devarajan et al., 2013).
-To what extent does the existing governmental system for managing oil revenues reflect the wishes of the people who opt for economic diversification that provides them with more opportunities for improving their lives and those of their children?.
-What really happens is that corrupt politicians attempt to convey the perception that they are seeking the public good and governing in the public interest while performing their duties, but in fact they are doing their best to make it impossible for these countries to become more economically diversified.
+Many oil-rich MENA countries were (and still are) plagued with corrupt politicians who pave the way for economic shortsightedness, leave the economy overly dependent on oil exports, receive bribes in exchange for lucrative oil contracts, and siphon off oil revenues to fill their own pockets.
+There are continuing reports of large-scale corruption within these countries, where diversification, particularly away from oil, has not yet materialized mainly due to the corruption that ruling elites practice on the state's oil resources to amass both wealth and power (Hafez, 2009; Devarajan et al., 2011).
+Political leaders in many MENA oil exporters are either unable or unwilling to make the necessary reforms and direct oil revenues towards fueling economic diversification efforts.
+One of the biggest problems is that oil-rich governments directly decide how oil revenues are allocated (where to spend and what to save) without showing a clear sense of fighting corruption or allowing citizens, the owners of oil wealth, to decide what to do with their rightful share of oil rents (Devarajan et al., 2013).
+To what extent does the existing governmental system for managing oil revenues reflect the wishes of the people who opt for economic diversification that provides them with more opportunities for improving their lives and those of their children?
+What really happens is that corrupt politicians attempt to convey that they are pursuing the public good and governing in the public's best interest while performing their duties; however, they are doing their best to make it impossible for these countries to become more economically diversified.